cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 ## ‘Is it finished?’
 @@

 The first β release, version 0.001, was released on July 27, 2020.

-The most recent β release, version 0.023, was released in October 2020.
+The most recent β release, version 0.028, was released in November 2020.
 Always download the latest version if you want the typeface to perform as well as it can.

 @@jm_h2
 ## ‘Why don’t these accents/marks work properly?’
 @@

 Unicode (and Julia) allows you to combine characters.
-In the REPL, you can type a character and then modify it by adding a mark or diacritic.
+In the Julia REPL, you can type a character and then modify it by adding a mark or diacritic.
 For example:

 ```
 e\vec